CapsCollective/raylib-cpp-starter/docs/MakefileExplanation.md

 	$(CXX) $(objects) -o $(target) $(linkFlags)
 ```

 As such, the target `$(buildDir)/%.o` is responsible for ensuring the creation and update of object files (`.o` files).
-The target will create and necessary subdirectory structures needed for the files, and then compile each `.cpp` file in the source directory into an object file using a number of rather terse, [automatic variables that you can read up on here](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html).
+The target will create all necessary subdirectory structures needed for the files, and then compile each `.cpp` file in the source directory into an object file using a number of rather terse, [automatic variables that you can read up on here](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html).
 ```Makefile
 $(buildDir)/%.o: src/%.cpp Makefile
 	$(MKDIR) $(call platformpth, $(@D))